JrVerbiest/jrverbiest.github.io/README.md

   Thesis: Design of Antennas used on the Human Body.

-- **Master of Science in Electrical Engineering (MSc, ir.)**, Cum Laude, option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002
+- **Master of Science in Engineering Science (MSc, ir.)**, Cum Laude, electrical engineering option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002

   Thesis: Exposure of Human Blood to an Electromagnetic field and the numerical model.